-Amazon KDP report is one of the things most authors find it challenging to understand.
+Amazon KDP report is one thing most authors find challenging to understand.
 Once you have published your book, the next thing on your mind is how to sell your book.
 Book sales might start showing a few hours after the book is live, or it might take time.
 To see your sales, you will need to open your sales dashboard.

-In this article, I am going to explain how the amazon KDP dashboard works.
+In this article, I will explain how the amazon KDP dashboard works.
 But before then, let’s understand some concepts about Amazon book publishing.

 It is a platform where you can publish your book and sell it.
 Amazon is a free platform where anyone can publish their books.
 Authors don’t pay to publish their books.
 Amazon KDP gives you control over your book, which means that you can publish your book and unpublish it whenever you want.